Table of Contents

 Most CNC Swiss lathes use one or two main spindles plus one or two back (or secondary) spindles, with rotary transfer responsible for the former.
 The main spindle performs the primary machining operation, with the help of a guide bushing.

-In addition, some Swiss-style lathes come equipped with a second tool head that operates as a CNC mill.
+In addition, some Swiss lathe machine shops come equipped with a second tool head that operates as a CNC mill.

 With a CNC Swiss-style automatic lathe, the stock material is fed through a sliding head spindle into a guide bushing.
 This allows the tool to cut the material closer to the point where the material is supported, making the Swiss machine especially beneficial for long, slender turned parts and for micromachining.